rmartinho/flamingdangerzone/_posts/cxx11/2014-10-28-history-of-c++.markdown

 evolution saw some stagnation during this period.
 The language saw minimal changes in 2003, and stayed more or less unchanged until 2011.

+The Middle Ages in human history were not devoid of progress, though.
+And neither were the Middle Ages of C++, despite the language undergoing no changes.
+Projects like Boost kept trying new things, pushing the way of thinking in C++ forward, and working as an incubator for future C++ features.
+I guess we can draw parallels here between Boost and the scholastic traditions of Western Europe in the Middle Ages.

 ### C++ Renaissance

 The fall of Constantinople, the discovery of the Americas by Europeans, and the